mattermost/docs/source/deploy/manual-postgres-migration.rst

 .. note::

   If any of the entries in your  ``Posts`` and ``FileInfo`` tables exceed the limit mentioned above, index creation query will warn with the ``ERROR:  string is too long for tsvector`` log while trying to create these indexes.
 This means the content that didn't fit into a ``tsvector`` was ignored.
 If you still want to index the truncated content, you can use ``substring()`` function on the content while creating the indexes.
-An example query is given below:
+An example query is given below.
+If it continue to fail create the index with the substring of the content, consider decreasing the value gradually (Like to ``500000``) until the index is created successfully.

 .. code:: sql